-What is a copay accumulator?
+What is a Copay Accumulator?

 Copay accumulators are a feature of pharmacy benefit plans that are designed to help insurers save money on prescription drug costs.
 They are intended to redirect funds that pharma companies contribute to patient assistance programs from patients to payers and discourage patients from filling high-cost medications if a lower-cost alternative is available.